 (b) that the machine, device, tool or equipment complies with this Act and the regulations;

 James McGerrigle needs to go back to school and upgrade his engineer skills.
 Would you want him to build your next bridge?
 I think not!
 As an example, the bridge across to PEI was an engineering marvel.
 The ice wells and support struts were made to exceed expectation.
-Mr. McGerrigle needs to apply the same standards to his next project.
+Mr. McGerrigle needs to apply the same standards to his next project, if he gets one.

 Remember — In Ontario, “ALL Accidents are Preventable”

 Daniel L. Beal – CHSEP – Foundation Level